-The illicit history of Colorado climbers who summit buildings instead of mountains
+The history of Colorado climbers who summit buildings instead of mountains

 At that point, Herder thought it would be easier for him and his belayer to finish the climb and wait for police at the top of the historic building.
 Authorities escorted Herder and his friend down through the rafters unseen by performers and attendees, but able to view the show from a unique angle before facing trespassing charges.

-This type of urban climbing, called buildering, is an illicit activity with a rich history in Colorado, especially on college campuses, dating back to the mid-1900s.
+This type of urban climbing, called buildering, is an illicit activity with a rich history in Colorado, especially on college campuses, dating back to the 1950s.
 Many of the state’s climbing guides and professional athletes have stories to tell of how late-night ascents on their campuses, or of climbs up buildings and public art in downtown Boulder and Denver, were a formative aspect of their passion or careers.

 For some, the sandstone blocks and slippery limestone edifices were their first taste of indulging the primate’s desire to climb.
 But buildering is not just about college kids scrambling over their classroom buildings and dining halls, or for the simple thrill of scaling one’s freshman dorm.